Making Referrals to the Victorian Psychology Clinic

 GP Mental Health Treatment Plans

-The below information has been adapted from Services Australia’s Better Access Initiative – Supporting Mental Health Care page.
+The below information has been adapted from current Better Access information for general practitioners and referrers.

 Patient eligibility for mental health treatment